tengstrand/lein-polylith/readme.md

-    info P [A]            Lists interfaces, components, bases, systems and environments. prompt                Starts a prompt for current workspace. remove C S            Removes a component from a system. run S [A]             Executes the standalone jar for a system. settings              Shows polylith settings.
+    info P [A]            Lists interfaces, components, bases, systems and environments. prompt                Starts a prompt for current workspace. remove C S            Removes a component from a system. settings              Shows polylith settings.
     success [B]           Sets last-success or given bookmark. sync [F]              Syncs library dependencies and system components.